-2.5 Windows Powershell (future)
+2.5 Windows Powershell

-When the Cimera backend is upgraded to .NET 3.5 then the full API will be exposed to Powershell enabling very complex automated processing to be developed.
+The full Cimera API is exposed to Powershell enabling complex automated processing to be developed or scripted.

 2.6 Exits

 Exits enable requests to the Cimera Server to be inspected, and potentially altered or rejected, prior to processing and also for the results to be inspected post-processing and actions taken that may be internal or external to Cimera (such as updating an external data set or starting an external process).